Classless Inter-Domain Routing: Background

-Each IP address consists of a network-identifying prefix followed by a host identifier.
-The question is how many bits of the address are in the network prefix, and how many are in the host identifier.
-In the previous IPv4 classful network architecture, the top three bits of the 32-bit IP address defined how many bits were in the network prefix:
+Each IP address consists of a network prefix followed by a host identifier.
+In the classful network architecture of IPv4, the three most significant bits of the 32-bit IP address defined the size of the network prefix for unicast networking, and determined the network class A, B, or C.

 The advantage of this system is that the network prefix could be determined for any IP address without any further information.
-The disadvantage is that because only three sizes are available, networks were usually too big or too small for most organizations to use.
-The smallest allocation and routing block contained 28 = 256 addresses — larger than necessary for personal or department networks, but too small for most enterprises.
-The next larger block contained 216 = 65536 addresses—too large to be used efficiently even by large organizations.
-But for network users who needed more than 65536 addresses, the only other size (224) gave them far too many, more than 16 million.
+The disadvantage is that networks were usually too big or too small for most organizations to use, because only three sizes were available.
+The smallest allocation and routing block contained 28 = 256 addresses, larger than necessary for personal or department networks, but too small for most enterprises.
+The next larger block contained 216 = 65536 addresses, too large to be used efficiently even by large organizations.
+But for network users who needed more than 65536 addresses, the only other size (224) provided far too many, more than 16 million.
 This led to inefficiencies in address use as well as inefficiencies in routing, because it required a large number of allocated class-C networks with individual route announcements, being geographically dispersed with little opportunity for route aggregation.